Tips + Tricks

 TIP #2

-Consider your sofa seat height and filling
+Match your seat height

 When a sofa's seat height is really off, taller folks can feel as though they are simply squatting instead of sitting, while those on the shorter side might find their legs dangling above the floor.